Submission Methods

 Approve PMC web version Publisher Author, via NIHMS

-Responsible Party NIH awardee NIH awardee
+Responsible Party NIH Awardee NIH Awardee

 To cite papers, from acceptance for publication to 3 months post publication PMCID or “PMC Journal- In Process” PMCID or NIHMSID